Minnesota Association of School Administrators

 1884 Como Avenue

-Dr. Amoroso received his Ph.D. in Educational Administration from the University of Wisconsin, Madison, in 2004.
-He holds a specialist’s degree in Educational Administration and a master’s degree in Education Administration and Supervision, both from the University of Wisconsin, Milwaukee, and a bachelor’s degree in Broad Field Social Studies and History from the University of Wisconsin, Whitewater.
+Dr. Amoroso received his Ph.D. in Educational Administration from the University of Wisconsin-Madison, in 2004.
+He holds a specialist’s certificate in Educational Administration and a master’s degree in Education Administration and Supervision, both from the University of Wisconsin-Milwaukee.
+Dr. Amoroso’s bachelor’s degree in Broad Field Social Studies and History is from the University of Wisconsin-Whitewater.

 As advocates of a world-class education for Minnesota’s children, MASA’s members serve as the leading voice for public education, shape and influence the State and Federal education agenda, and empower leaders through high quality professional learning, services and support.